All Episodes

 I think people who are in his camp have a pretty good point.

-Who would fight more independently the power of labor unions as Rudy did against the public employee unions in in New York and the pro-Rudie people have a point on that.
+Who would fight more independently the power of labor unions, as Rudy did against the public employee unions in New York?

 He is still, however, unclear on another issue that a lot of Americans are concerned about, and that's security at the border.

-You have to have a fence, and the fence, I think, has to be a highly technological one, unquote.
+And the fence, I think, has to be a highly technological one, unquote.

-When I hear the word virtual as an adjective to something, it means non existent.
+When I hear the word virtual as an adjective to something, it means non-existent.

 In other words, a virtual fence.